A 501(c)(3) nonprofit

 KC Letterman

 I’ve also had incredible opportunities in the horse world that have expanded my knowledge.
 While many people stay at the hobby level, I’ve always been drawn to the positive impact that can happen at the ranch.
-When people learn more about themselves through equine therapy, that learning changes their lives — and the lives of their families and the people close to them.
+When people learn more about themselves through working with horses, that learning changes their lives — and the lives of their families and the people close to them.

 When I mix all my strengths together in this special place, Skyland Ranch, the result is that I can help people live a better life by connecting them with horses in the most amazing ways.”